-Although it is a key part of the OMS recovery program - Professor Jelinek recommends 20mls or more daily - flaxseed oil is not to everyone's taste.
+Although it is a key part of the Overcoming MS Program - Professor Jelinek recommends 20mls or more daily - flaxseed oil is not to everyone's taste.

 Flaxseed; a personal taste

 Of course, everyone has a choice over whether or not to use it, so it's worth going into why the oil is so important for the program.
 In his study, Swank found that the people who did best not only reduced their saturated fat dramatically, but also increased their intake of unsaturated fats or oils.

 They replaced the bad fats with good fats.
 And flaxseed oil also has the added great health benefit of being an omega 3.
 The HOLISM study confirmed those earlier findings.